 466 5th Ave S, Naples, FL 34102

 Osteria Tulia, like BHA!
 BHA!, provides an immersive eating experience only with Italian food.
 Plus, the restaurant is housed inside a renovated Italian farmhouse, creating a cozy and charming atmosphere.
+Look for it on 5th Avenue South, right around the corner from Cambier Park.

 I like the variety of Osteria Tulia because they serve Italian food with the occasional steak, panini, burger, or chicken thigh thrown in.